toti1911/test/README_original.md

 ### Branching strategy

-Branching strategy is the way AXA Group Solutions Spain will use GIT for managing the lifecycle of the source code.
+Branching strategy is the way  will use GIT for managing the lifecycle of the source code.
 Also the branching strategy is aligned with the CI platform tasks in order to manage release generation.

-You can find the current branching strategy [here](https://axagroupsolutions.atlassian.net/wiki/display/AGSD/Branching+strategy+and+CI)
+You can find the current branching strategy [here](https:google.com)

 :warning: **Remember that all the teams has to follow this strategy**